Fry Family photos

 George Benton and Maude Mae Sisson Fry were the third generation and the grandparents for many of the cousins who put together this collection of photos.
 My sister remembers Grandmother Fry suffering from congestive heart failure, called "dropsy" at the time.
 Maude Mae was forced near the end of her life at the farm in Nankin to sleep upright in a rocking chair because of the inability of her lungs to stay clear.

 Many of the cousins remember at least one of these two grandparents, who often hosted family reunions for their nine living children and both the Fry and Offineer families.
-My sister Lucille, who was four at the time of Mae's death, remembers being at her paternal grandparents when her father, Charles Doren Hyde, and uncle, Jack (Clifford Earl), came in from an evening out to inform them that she'd died.
+My sister Lucille, who was four at the time of Mae's death, remembers being at her paternal grandparents when her father, Charles Doren Hyde, and uncle, Jack (Clifford Earl) Fry, came in from an evening out to inform them that she'd died.

 As many of the pictures on this website indicate, George Benton Fry was a farmer with a dairy barn (still standing in 1992) and mixed crops.
 Included were sugar maple trees used to create maple syrup and maple sugar candies in the spring.
 The farm is on Township 673, just east of Ohio route 58 and not far from the residences of the Pences, his son-in-law's family.

 George Benton and Maude Mae's surviving children were: Myrtle Irene (1898-1972); Donald Raymond (1901-1973); Montgomery LeRoy (1902-1979); Bernice Lettie (1904-1983); Edna Elnora (1907-1976); Clifford Earl (Jack) (1914-1983); Evelyn Lemoine (1915-1977); Annie Catherine (Nanie) (1916-1974).
-Three children would die in infancy: George (1908); Vila Levern (1911); and Russel Benton (1906).

 Photographs and Images: parents, siblings & grandparents

 * George Benton and Maude Mae Sisson Fry portrait, a larger version of the picture on the home page.
+This picture was likely taken on the same day in 1919 as this portrait of Nancy Offineer Fry and her children.

 * Mae, George and Nancy Ann Offineer, along with two others (unknown) circa 1919.

-* Fry family in the Humphrey House.
+* Fry family in the Humphrey House (1905).

 * Fry families -- George's family, plus Flora Ethel Fry Young and her three eldest children; William D. and Cora and spouses, as well as.
 Includes Nancy Ann Offineer, George's mother.

-* George Fry with work horse
+* George Benton Fry with a hat

-* George Benton Fry
+* George Benton Fry without his hat

 * Maude Mae Sisson Fry